whizbuzzer/KalmanFilter/README.md

-# Discrete Kalman Filter for tracking an object tracking
+# Discrete Kalman Filter for 1D and 2D object tracking

 Built on Ubuntu 20.04